z1z0v1c/z1z0v1c/README.md

 # 👋 World, I'm Aleksandar, one of yours!

-I'm a backend developer with working experience in Java, C# and Go and knowedge of Python, C, and some JavaScript.
+I'm a backend developer with working experience in Java, C#, and Go and knowledge of Python, C, and some JavaScript.

 Loving Linux and open-source.
 Looking for projects to contribute.

 ## 🛠 Skills
-Java, C#, Go, Pyhon, C, Spring, Asp.Net, Sql Server, Postgres, Oracle, Docker, Kafka, RabbitMQ, Postman, git, Bash, Linux...
+Java, C#, Go, Python, C, Spring, ASP.NET, SQL Server, Postgres, Oracle, Docker, Kafka, RabbitMQ, Postman, git, Bash, Linux...

 <p align="left">
   <!-- Languages -->